cilium/cilium/Documentation/gettingstarted/kubeproxy-free.rst

 the XDP (eXpress Data Path) layer where eBPF is operating directly in the networking driver instead of a higher layer.

-The mode setting ``global.nodePort.acceleration`` allows to enable this acceleration through the option ``native``.
+The mode setting ``nodePort.acceleration`` allows to enable this acceleration through the option ``native``.
 The option ``disabled`` is the default and disables the acceleration.
 The majority of drivers supporting 10G or higher rates also support ``native`` XDP on a recent kernel.
 For cloud based deployments most of these drivers